 The gross amount of overpayment as recorded from the SCO's Notice of Payroll Accounts Receivable.
 See SAM 8593.

-The gross amount of overpayment recovered and returned to the agency's/ department's appropriation by transfer.
+The gross amount of overpayment recovered and returned to the agency/ department's appropriation by transfer.

-Except at the close of the fiscal year, the transfer covering the main regular monthly payroll for a given monthly pay period is recorded in that month even though the transfer may be dated in the following month.
+Except at the close of the fiscal year, the transfer covering the main regular monthly payroll for a given monthly pay period is recorded in that month, even though the transfer may be dated in the following month.
 Payroll transfers dated in July covering payrolls for services rendered in June must be recorded in July.